conceptdev/xamarin-ios-samples/WatchCalc/README.md

 WatchCalc (WatchKit)
 ========

 Apple Watch version of an old calculator watch :-)

+Yes, I realise the touch targets are probably going to be too tiny on the real device...

 ![screenshot](https://raw.githubusercontent.com/conceptdev/xamarin-ios-samples/master/WatchCalc/Screenshots/calc1.png "watch")